 Note: This publication was originally published in May 2020 and updated in March 2022 to reflect amendments and developments since its original issue.

-Alison is the leader of the National Accounting Technical Team in Deloitte’s Audit and Assurance division.
-She has over 19 years’ audit and accounting advisory experience in Australia, Hong Kong and South Africa, specialising in the resolution of complex accounting issues.
-Alison is currently a member of the Australian Accounting Standards Board and a member of the Fair Value and Business Combinations Project Advisory Panels.
+Alison is the leader of the Accounting & Corporate Reporting team in Deloitte’s Audit and Assurance division.
+She has over 25 years’ audit and accounting advisory experience in Australia, Hong Kong and South Africa, specialising in the resolution of complex accounting issues.
+Alison served as a member of the Australian Accounting Standards Board (AASB) and has recently completed her six-year term as the deputy chair.
+She is also a member of the Fair Value and Business Combinations Project Advisory Panels of the AASB.
 She is also a member of the Deloitte Global Expert Advisory Panel on Leases and the Property Council of Australia’s National Accounting Roundtable.
 Areas of specialist expertise include leasing and off-balance sheet structures, revenue recognition, impairment of assets, mergers and acquisitions and asset sale transactions.

 Moana has over 21 years practical experience with Deloitte in a number of technical accounting related roles, including secondments to the Deloitte IFRS Global Office in London and Accounting Technical in New Zealand.
 In her current position Partner, Audit & Assurance – Accounting Technical, she provides specialist accounting advice to a variety of clients, specialising in impairment of assets and service concession arrangements, but also has extensive experience in all areas of A-IFRS.
 Moana was the primary author of AASB Research Report 9 – Perspectives on IAS 36: A Case for Standard Setting Activity (2019).